By Jeff Milchen

 - While a straight-to-the-facts approach may be used, most larger publications prefer anecdotal leads.
 This means telling a story, using a colorful quote, surprising statistic or other “hook” to grab the reader’s interest.
 The best columns strike the reader as a story.
 However…

-- Make sure your main point is introduced by the beginning of the second paragraph, then back up your opinion with facts.
+- Introduce your main point by the second paragraph, then back up your opinion with facts.
 Don’t just stack up the evidence and save your opinion for the conclusion.
 The standard format is to state your thesis, present evidence to support it, and then offer a summary of your argument with a recommendation.
 This is a rule you might break occasional, but do so deliberately.

 - Support your case with a sprinkling of facts or authoritative quotes, but don’t bombard readers with facts.
-Attribute your facts if they’re not items you expect to find in an almanac–preferably citing the original source.
 Just because a fact appeared in a major news outlet doesn’t mean it should be re-published without verifying!
 If a fact is distinctive enough to cite, be sure to cite the original source.

-- Speak to your target audience using language that everyone can understand.
+- Speak to your target audience using language they understand.

-- Keep paragraphs short — a maximum of three sentences typical in newspapers.
-Vary the length of paragraphs.
-A 1-sentence paragraph can emphasize a key point and provide variety.
+- Keep paragraphs short, but vary the lengths.
+A one-sentence paragraph can emphasize a key point and provide variety.

-- Offer direct recommendations and solutions to the problem you raise, though sometimes your aim may be simply to provoke thought.
+- Generally, offer direct recommendations and solutions to the problem you raise, though sometimes your aim may be simply to provoke thought.

-- Find two people representative of your target audience who are willing to criticize your draft.
-At least one must be somebody not steeped in the issue you are covering and who is not among “the choir.”
+- Find two people willing to criticize your draft.
+At least one should be somebody not steeped in the issue you are covering and who is not among “the choir.”

 - The most effective persuasive writing appeals to both emotion and logic — try to incorporate an element of each.
-Memorable anecdotes followed by generalized facts make a potent combination.
+Memorable anecdotes followed by verified facts make a potent combination.

 - Aim to hit the reader with at least one little-known fact, quote, or story that will elicit surprise.

 - At the end of the article, include a short byline (1-2 sentences — see what’s standard for the publication) about yourself and your organization, if applicable.
 For larger publications, tell the editors of your relevant expertise on the topic.